 NOTE 1 The contribution of the soil fill can be unreliable in the top part of a soil plug, typically one diameter high.

 NOTE 2 Installation of tubular piles in consolidated soils creates soil fills with predictable properties, provided that the soil does not plug.
 For coarse soils of low density, properties of soil fills can be modified by the installation procedure.
-In-situ tests after installation can be used to verify the properties.
-Filling of the piles with soil after installation of the piles is generally considered ineffective unless the required density and stiffness is confirmed by in-situ testing of the fill.
+In situ tests after installation can be used to verify the properties.
+Filling of the piles with soil after installation of the piles is generally considered ineffective unless the required density and stiffness is confirmed by in situ testing of the fill.

 (7) A possible contribution of a soil fill consisting of coarse soil with relative density ID < 65 % in accordance with EN ISO 14688-2:2018, Table 5, may be considered based on advanced analysis and on drained soil properties.